openbridge/wordpress/README.md

 ## How does NGINX know where to find the SSL certs?

-The default locations for the SSL certs within NGINX are in `/conf.d/ssl.conf`.
+NGINX will look for the mounted certs according the path set in the `wordpress.yml`.
+This aligns with the the default locations for the SSL certs within Docker NGINX here `/etc/nginx/conf.d/ssl.conf`.
 ```nginx
 ssl_certificate /etc/letsencrypt/live/www.mywebsite.com/fullchain.pem;
 ssl_certificate_key /etc/letsencrypt/live/www.mywebsite.com/privkey.pem;
 ssl_trusted_certificate /etc/letsencrypt/live/www.mywebsite.com/chain.pem;
 ```
-NGINX will look for the mounted certs according the path set in the `wordpress.yml`.

 ## Can I manually run `certbot` for `letsencrypt` SSL certs?
 On your **host**, not in the Docker image,  we pre-installed the `certbot` Docker image.